 Graduation from Northfield Mount Hermon involves fulfilling both academic and nonacademic requirements.
 Effective planning of an academic program necessitates an understanding of all requirements, including the school’s credit system.
 To this end, students work closely with their advisors on long-range planning and specific course selection.

 The Northfield Mount Hermon school year is divided into two semesters.
 NMH students must be in residence throughout their career at the school; exceptions will be made for students participating in programs sponsored or approved by the school.
-Seniors are required to be enrolled for the entire school year even though they may have fulfilled subject graduation requirements before the spring semester.
+Seniors are required to be enrolled in six credits for the entire school year, even though they may have fulfilled subject graduation requirements before the spring semester.

-Graduation requirements are summarized in an overview here, but the following is the official statement of the graduation requirements.
+Graduation requirements are summarized in an overview here, and the following is the official statement of the graduation requirements.

-*In exceptional cases a one-half credit reduction or increase to the number of credits per semester may be approved by petition to the Dean of Faculty.
-The credit load may not be less than 5.5 credits nor exceed 7 credits per year.
-A student may take a maximum of 3.5 credits (not 4) per semester.
-Auditioned music group credit does not affect the credit totals per semester.
-The Dean of Faculty will consult the appropriate persons before making a decision on each petition.
-A student may take an overload only if space permits and if the other NMH requirements are schedulable (work program, athletics and physical education, co-curriculars, etc.).
+*In exceptional cases, a one-half-credit increase to the number of credits per semester may be approved by petition to the academic dean.
+The credit load may not exceed seven credits per year.
+A student may take a maximum of three and one half credits (not four) per semester.
+Auditioned performing arts group credit does not affect the credit totals per semester.
+A student may take an increase only if space permits and if the other NMH requirements can be scheduled (work program, athletics and physical education, cocurriculars, etc.).
 A “W” will appear on the transcript if a student withdraws from a course outside of the add/drop period.